solana-labs/solana/docs/src/proposals/transactions-v2.md

 - 1 byte for `address_maps` length
 - Each map requires 2 bytes for `entries` length and `num_readonly`
 - Each map entry is 1 byte (u8)
-- Each instruction requires 2 extra bytes for the config flags and the length of `invokable_program_id_indexes`

 #### Cost changes